 Freeze bananas in small portions in freezer safe bags, and then toss the frozen bananas into your blender or food processor with your favorite ingredients and a bit of sweetener like honey.
 Add chocolate chips, nuts, or strawberries.
 Pop back in the freezer to get an ice cream consistency without any dairy, or you can add a bit of your favorite milk to thin it out some.

 Mix frozen bananas, any type of milk-dairy, almond, coconut, and strawberries, melon, or other fruit up in the blender and create your own special recipe blend.
+If you’re making smoothies with frozen fruit, make sure that you have a good quality, robust blender that won’t break halfway through!
+Frozen fruit can be hard to blend!

 5. 3-Ingredient Cookies.